Skip to main content

 New, first-year students who meet the following criteria will be automatically reviewed for AZP:

-It is important to note there is no option to specifically appeal to become AZP eligible if you do not fit the above listed criteria.
+It is important to note there is no option to appeal to become AZP eligible if you do not fit the above listed criteria.

 The following items might affect your AZP eligibility: